Digital Court Reporter

 - Browser: The latest version of Google Chrome is preferred.
 Mozilla Firefox and Safari are also compatible.

-- Software must be installed and fully operational before the course begins, except for the digital reporting software.
+- Software must be installed and fully operational before the course begins, except for the Express Scribe and digital reporting software.

 Other: